-A life insurance company with total assets (non-consolidated or consolidated for all companies included within a tax consolidation group) of \$10 million or more on the last day of the tax year must complete new Schedule M-3 (Form 1120-L), Net Income (Loss) Reconciliation for U.S. Life Insurance Companies With Total Assets of \$10 Million or More.
+A life insurance company with total assets (non-consolidated or consolidated for all companies included within a tax consolidation group) of \$10 million or more on the last day of the tax year must complete Schedule M-3 (Form 1120-L), Net Income (Loss) Reconciliation for U.S. Life Insurance Companies With Total Assets of \$10 Million or More.
 A corporation filing Form 1120-L that is not required to file Schedule M-3 may voluntarily file Schedule M-3.

-If you are filing Schedule M-3, check the "Schedule M-3 required" box at the top of page 1 of Form 1120-L. See the Instructions for Schedule M-3 (Form 1120-L) for more details.
+If you are filing Schedule M-3, check box 3 of Item A, "Schedule M-3 (Form 1120-L) attached" at the top of page 1 of Form 1120-L. See the Instructions for Schedule M-3 (Form 1120-L) for more details.